replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/01-specifying-the-cluster/assignment.md

 a Kubernetes custom resource, but it's really not.
 Instead, it's processed by the Admin Console to avoid the complexity of creating a CRD and the relevant controllers.
-The name and version in this file need to match the metadata for our Slackernews Helm chart to identify it correctly.
+The name and version in this file need to match the metadata for our SlackerNews Helm chart to identify it correctly.

 ```
 apiVersion: kots.io/v1beta2